-GHD has been retained by 11923811 Canada Inc. to complete an Environmental Impact Study (EIS) for a proposed cottage at 16 Fire Route 94A on Part Lot 16, Con 13, Municipality of Trent Lakes and County of Peterborough.
+GHD has been retained by 11923811 Canada Inc. to complete an Environmental Impact Study (EIS) for proposed cottage removal, reconstruction and new dry boat slip at 16 Fire Route 94A on Part Lot 16, Con 13, Municipality of Trent Lakes and County of Peterborough.